idrinth-thalui/core/dialogue/gear/idrinthFollowerDialogueIronIdle.md

 ## General

 - You are either very poor or very foolish.
-Iron stands no chance against chance against most enemies.
+Iron stands no chance against most enemies.
 - Basic metal, it may be a good idea to upgrade!

 ## Weapon